Tongva: Extinction controversy

 Sherman Indian School in Riverside (1910).
 Between 1890 and 1920, at least 50 Gabrieleño children were enrolled at this school on the recommendation of federal agents.

 By the early twentieth century, Gabrieleño identity had suffered greatly under American occupation.
 Most Gabrieleño publicly identified as Mexican, learned Spanish, and adopted Catholicism while keeping their identity a secret.
-In schools, students were punished for mentioning that they were "Indian" and many of the people assimilated into Mexican-American or Chicano culture.
+In schools, students were punished for mentioning that they were "Indian," and many of the people assimilated into Mexican-American or Chicano culture.
 Further attempts to establish a reservation for the Gabrieleño in 1907 failed.
-Soon it began to be perpetuated in the local press that the Gabrieleño were extinct.
+Soon, it began to be perpetuated in the local press that the Gabrieleño were extinct.
 In February 1921, the Los Angeles Times declared that the death of Jose de los Santos Juncos, an Indigenous man who lived at Mission San Gabriel and was 106 years old at his time of passing, "marked the passing of a vanished race."
 In 1925, Alfred Kroeber declared that the Gabrieleño culture was extinct, stating "they have melted away so completely that we know more of the finer facts of the culture of ruder tribes."
 Scholars have noted that this extinction myth has proven to be "remarkably resilient," yet is untrue.

 Despite being declared extinct, Gabrieleño children were still being assimilated by federal agents who encouraged enrollment at Sherman Indian School in Riverside, California.
 Between 1890 and 1920, at least 50 Gabrieleño children were recorded at the school.
-Between 1910 and 1920, the establishment of the Mission Indian Federation, of which the Gabrieleño joined, led to the 1928 California Indians Jurisdictional Act, which created official enrollment records for those who could prove ancestry from a California Indian living in the state in 1852.
+Between 1910 and 1920, the establishment of the Mission Indian Federation, of which the Gabrieleño was a member, led to the 1928 California Indians Jurisdictional Act, which created official enrollment records for those who could prove ancestry to a California Indian living in the state in 1852.
 Over 150 people self-identified as Gabrieleño on this roll.
 A Gabrieleño woman at Tejon Reservation provided the names and addresses of several Gabrieleño living in San Gabriel, showing that contact between the group at Tejon Reservation and the group at San Gabriel township, which are more than 70 miles apart, was being maintained into the 1920s and 1930s.

 In 1971, Bernice Johnston, former curator of the Southwest Museum and author of California’s Gabrielino Indians (1962), spoke to the Los Angeles Times: “After spending much of her life trying to trace the Indians, she believes she almost came in contact with some Gabrielinos a few years ago…She relates that on a Sunday, while giving a tour of the museum, ‘I saw these shy, dark people looking around.
 They were asking questions about the Gabrielino Indians.
 I asked why they wanted to know, and nearly fell over when they told me they were Gabrielinos and wanted to know something about themselves.
 I was busy with the tour, we were crowded.
 I rushed back to them as soon as I could but they were gone.
 I didn’t even get their names.”